takaya1337/takaya1337.github.io/htb/en/irked/index.md

 <br>

 ### Another User
-If you explored a little bit, you should've found the user flag in **djmardov**'s home directory.
+If you explored thoroughly, you should've found the user flag in **djmardov**'s home directory.

 Unfortunately, your shell belongs to **ircd** so you can't read the flag.
 So there is no other option except to get the credentials for **djmardov**.